Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 lighthouse-web3 import-wallet --key <private-key>
 ```

-Both of those options are OK.
-In this tutorial I used the CLI but if you have hesitations using the create-wallet command you can create one using the [official Fantom Wallet](https://pwawallet.fantom.network/#/dashboard) and then importing the private key resultant.
+Both options are OK.
+In this tutorial I'll use the CLI but if you have hesitations using the ``create-wallet`` command you can create your own by hand using the [official Fantom Wallet](https://pwawallet.fantom.network/#/dashboard) and then importing the private key.

-After that we should set Lighthouse to use Fantom as default network:
+After that, we should set **Lighthouse** to use Fantom as default network:

 ```bash
 > lighthouse-web3 --chain fantom